Many people still accept a Hobbesian view of prehistoric man - that life was "solitary, poor, nasty, brutish and short”.

 There are two major flaws in this logic.

 Firstly, cavemen did not die that young.
-People keep prednisone quoting an average lifespan of between 25 and 40 years in the Paleolithic era.
+People keep quoting an average lifespan of between 25 and 40 years in the Paleolithic era.
 This is highly misleading.
 Yes the average, ‘mean' age is quite low when you include a very high infant mortality rate.
 But infant mortality has always skewed life expectancy downwards until as recently as the early 20th century… not long after we realized it was probably a good idea to wash your hands before delivering a baby!

 During the Upper Paleolithic, life expectancy at birth was 32 years (Kaplan, 2000).
 But a 15 year old - who made it through infancy and into adolescence - could expect to live another 39 years, to the age of 54.